SOAR - Atlanta Chapter

-Ginny recently moved to the Atlanta area joining Emory Healthcare Network to start a new chapter in her career as a market research professional in the healthcare industry.
+Ginny relocated to the Atlanta area joining Emory Healthcare Network three years ago.
+Continuing her career as a market research professional in the healthcare industry.
 Prior to the southeast, Ginny worked in healthcare systems in northern Indiana and the bay area in California.
 Ginny has found serving as a volunteer for the Insights Association (formerly the Market Research Association) over the past ten years to be very fulfilling.
-Ginny is involved at both the local chapter and national levels currently as Chapter Liaison on the national board and as Treasurer for the Great Lakes Chapter.
+Ginny has been extensively involved at both the local chapter and national levels currently serving as advisor to the board for the Great Lakes Chapter.
 Ginny has an MBA from Thunderbird in Glendale Arizona and a double BA in Spanish and Comparative Literature from Purdue University.

-Ginny is the mother of 22-year-old twins: Anna Kevorkian Harris of Bloomington, Indiana, and Gregory Kevorkian Harris of Pico Rivera, California.
-When she is able to find spare time, Ginny likes to knit, make jewelry and maybe binge a Spanish language series on Netflix.
-She lives in Decatur with her rescue dog, Stevie and is excited to get involved with the Armenian community in Atlanta and make a positive difference in lives of Armenian children.
+Ginny is the mother of 24-year-old twins: Anna Kevorkian Harris of Arlington Virginia and Gregory Kevorkian Harris of Idyllwild, California.
+When she is able to find spare time, Ginny likes to make soap, lotions, jewelry, knit, and maybe binge a Spanish language series on Netflix.
+She lives in Decatur with her rescue dog, Stevie.
+Ginny has served on the Atlanta Chapter SOAR board for two years and is very humbled and honored to serve as its president.

 Susan Derderian currently works as a Christian Counselor for Children, Adolescents, Families and Adult Women, as well as being a Healthy Coach and a Fitness Instructor.
 She received her Masters in Christian Counseling from Luther Rice Seminary in 2004.